EvanFr/LANCE/README.md

 Summary
 -------
-This folder contains the final release of artifacts, code, and instructions supporting the paper: "Revealing the True Indicators: Understanding and Improving IoC Extraction From Threat Reports".
+This repository contains the final release of artifacts, code, and instructions supporting the paper: "Revealing the True Indicators: Understanding and Improving IoC Extraction From Threat Reports".
 This repository contains the final LANCE release: the LANCE framework for IoC extraction, the PRISM ground‑truth dataset (50 hand‑annotated reports), and an interactive UI for manual analysis and IoC labeling.

 Contents